-The contractor will prepare specific CMPs, as part of the CTP, to address maintenance of transit access during the construction period, to the extent feasible, in accordance with design, safety, and ADA requirements.
-Construction actions that limit transit access may include, but not be limited to, roadway lane closures or narrowing, closure or narrowing of streets that are designated transit routes, bus stop closures, bridge closures, placement of construction-related materials within designated transit lanes, bus stop or layover zones or along transit routes, and other actions that may affect the mobility or safety of bus transit during the construction period.
+The contractor would prepare specific CMPs to address maintenance of transit access during the construction period.
+Actions that limit transit access would include, but not be limited to, roadway lane closures or narrowing, closure or narrowing of streets that are designated transit routes, bus stop closures, bridge closures, placement of construction-related materials within designated transit lanes, bus stop or layover zones or along transit routes, and other actions that may affect the mobility or safety of bus transit during the construction period.
+Maintain transit access where feasible (i.e., meeting design, safety, ADA requirements).
+This measure would be addressed in the CTP.